laruzzante/biocentis-task/README.md

 # biocentis-task
-Snakemake workflow to fetch, process and analye amplicon reads.
+Snakemake workflow to fetch, process and analyse amplicon reads.